Situation of Baha’is in Iran

 - Incitement to hatred: A continuous campaign to incite hatred against Baha’is is carried out in Iran.

 The Australia Baha’i Community works to protect the human rights of Baha’is in Iran.
 We do this by making representations to the Australian Government and by liaising with human rights and other non-government organisations.
 We also inform the media about violations of the human rights of the Baha’is in Iran, and we facilitate media contact with Australian relatives of Baha’i prisoners, Baha’is who have first hand experience of the persecution, and official media spokespeople.

-The Australian Government has consistently supported UN resolutions condemning the persecution, most recently in December 2016.
-Australia raises the issue regularly at the UN Human Rights Council, most recently in March 2017.
-A bipartisan motion condemning the persecution was addressed in the House of Representatives on 16 March 2015, following similar motions dating back as far as 1981.
+The Australian Government has consistently supported UN resolutions condemning the persecution, most recently in December 2020.
+Australia raises the issue regularly at the UN Human Rights Council.
+A bipartisan motion condemning the persecution was addressed in the House of Representatives on 6 September 2019, following similar motions dating back as far as 1981.
 Individual MPs have spoken out in the Federal and State parliaments.